-- In 2016, rates of withdrawal, retirement, and mortality were adjusted to more closely reflect actual and anticipated experience.
-In addition, the assumption for price inflation was lowered from 3.00 percent to 2.75 percent.
-These assumptions were recommended as part of the experience investigation for the seven-year period ending June 30, 2015. - In 2016, the SEIR was lowered from 6.50 percent to 4.56 percent to reflect the changes to the fiduciary net position's projected year of depletion.
+- In 2017, the SEIR was increased from 4.56 percent to 5.12 percent to reflect the changes to the FNP's projected year of depletion. - In 2016, the SEIR was decreased from 6.50 percent to 4.56 percent to reflect the changes to the FNP's projected year of depletion.
+Also, the rates of withdrawal, retirement, and mortality were adjusted to reflect actual and anticipated experience more closely.
+In addition, the assumption for price inflation was decreased from 3.00 percent to 2.75 percent.
+These assumptions were recommended as part of the experience investigation for the seven-year period ending June 30, 2015.

-Changes of benefit terms: Retirement benefit at Normal Retirement Date has increased based on the following table since July 1, 2017.
+Changes of benefit terms:

+- Effective July 1, 2024, the death benefit paid to beneficiaries of members was increased from \$15,000 to \$25,000, and membership dues for each active sheriff were increased from \$45 per month to \$65 per month. - Retirement benefit at Normal Retirement Date has increased based on the following table since July 1, 2017.
 These 1.50 percent increases, every 6 months in the monthly benefit per year of credited service, have regularly occurred since July 1, 2000 up until July 1, 2020.
-The SRF Board adopted no increases for July 1, 2020 through January 1, 2022.
-A cost in living adjustment of 1.5% was adopted by the SRF Board as of July 1, 2022
+Although the SRF Board has only adopted one ad-hoc COLA in each of the last three fiscal years, the increases are assumed to continue every six months until a new precedent or pattern is established.